History of the Stewarts | Family Lines

 The king married, first, Elizabeth Mure, daughter of Sir Adam Mure of Rowallan, and by her had,

-(b) Walter, who married Isabella Countess of Fife (S.), and died without issue about 1362.
+(2) Walter, who married Isabella Countess of Fife and died without issue about 1362.

 The king married, secondly, Euphemia, daughter of Hugh, Earl of Ross, and widow of John Ranulf, third Earl of Moray, and by her had :-

-(g) Sir John Stewart, Heritable Sheriff of Bute, ancestor of the Marquis of Bute and others.
-(See No.64).
+(15) Sir John Stewart, Heritable Sheriff of Bute, ancestor of the Marquis of Bute and others.
+He m.
+Janet,

-(h) Thomas Stewart, Archdeacon of St. Andrews and Dean of Dunkeld.
+(16) Thomas Stewart, Archdeacon of St. Andrews and Dean of Dunkeld and had died by 6 April 1431.

-Arms: on the Seal of Thomas Stewart, 1443.-Scotland, surmounted by a bend counter compony.
-SUPPORTERS: An angel supports the shield above, and two griffins sejant at the sides (Laing).
-[Plate I., fig. 4.]
+Arms: on the Seal of Thomas Stewart, 1443.-Scotland, surmounted by a bend counter composed SUPPORTERS: An angel supports the shield above, and two griffins sejant at the sides

-(j) Sir John Stewart of Dundonald, called "The_Red_Stewart," Lord of Burley, killed at Dumbarton 1425.
+(18) Sir John Stewart of Dundonald, called "The Red_Stewart," Lord of Burley, killed at Dumbarton 1425.
+He was married by 1416, to Elizabeth, daughter of Sir William Graham of Kincardine.

 Arms: